Abbas Vaez-Tabasi: Revolutionary activities

-Abbas Vaez Tabasi first arrested in 1952 and was SAVAK prison.
+Abbas Vaez Tabasi was first arrested in 1952 and was in SAVAK prison.

-Abbas Vaez Tabassi first in the year 1955 Mohammad-Javad Bahonar in Rafsanjan was invited to give a speech at a ceremony to be met.
-Bahonar was speaking before a meeting with our issues raised in speeches were over.
+Abbas Vaez Tabasi first in the year 1955 Mohammad-Javad Bahonar in Rafsanjan was invited to give a speech at a ceremony to be met.
+Bahonar was speaking before a meeting with issues raised in speeches which were over.
 After the speech, he was banned from speech.